 - A. Adult education programs must maintain documentation, stored digitally or physically, for each adult education student.
 Student records must be maintained in a secure manner and accessible to the Utah State Board of Education (USBE) and Office of Career, Technical, and Adult Education (OCTAE) staff at any time for program monitoring and compliance purposes. - B. Adult education programs must use the student name as listed on government documents in UTopia and on official documents. - C. Adult education programs must maintain student data privacy in accordance with the Utah Student Data Privacy Guidebook. - D. Adult education programs receiving adult education state or federal funding must report on the following three types of measures: - Outcome Measures Educational gains, entered employment, retained employment, receipt of a Utah High School Completion Diploma or Adult Education Secondary Diploma, placement in postsecondary education or training, and credentials or certificates completed. - Descriptive Measures Student demographics, reasons for attending, and student status. - III.
-Participation Measures Contact hours received and enrollment in instructional programs, such as family literacy or workplace literacy.
+Participation Measures Contact hours received and enrollment in instructional programs, such as family literacy or workplace literacy. - E. Adult education programs must retain attendance rolls for one year after they were created.

-- E. Adult education programs must retain the following records for three years after the end of the program year they were created for student programing and monitoring purposes: - Assessment protocols; - II.
-Copies of all grades and transcripts from other agencies; - III.
+- F. Adult education programs must retain the following records for three years after the end of the program year they were created for student programing and monitoring purposes: - Assessment protocols; - Copies of all grades and transcripts from other agencies; - III.
 Documentation of awarded credit (e.g., paystubs, W-2s, military form DD214, licenses, GED®); - IV.
 Documentation of earned credit (e.g., credit slips, printouts from learning management systems); - V. Proof of Utah residency; - VI.
 Intake form including Release Waiver and Grievance Policy signatures; - VII.
 Copy of the HSE Candidate and Adult Education Eligibility Form for out-of-school youth ages 16-18; - VIII.
 Copy of most recent special education IEP if the student is under the age of 22; - IX.
-Outside psychological, psychiatrist, or medical documentation used in determining education programming accommodations; and - X. Record of accommodations provided. - F. Adult education programs must retain the following records in perpetuity: - I. Record of cumulative transcript of earned and awarded credits, including graduation date; and - Copies of releases of information requesting or releasing student records. - G. Adult education program staff must participate in state-approved National Reporting System (NRS) training annually. - H. Adult education programs must designate a data administrator to ensure timely and accurate data entry into the student information system.
-Data administrators must participate in state sponsored data administrator training annually. - I. Adult education programs must contact students to collect post-exit indicators as defined in the Workforce Innovation and Opportunities Act (WIOA) Section 116(2)(A) if students are unable to be data matched with partner agencies such as the Department of Workforce Services, the Utah System of Higher Education.
+Outside psychological, psychiatrist, or medical documentation used in determining education programming accommodations; and - X. Record of accommodations provided. - G. Adult education programs must retain the following records for seven years after the end of the program year they were created: - I. Grant records, including applications, notice of award, reports, correspondence, and related records. - H. Adult education programs must retain the following records in perpetuity: - I. Student history, including student name, date of birth, parents or guardians (where applicable), and date student entered and exited the school and the number of days in attendance; - II.
+Graduation programs; - III.
+Record of cumulative transcript of earned and awarded credits, including graduation date; and - IV.
+Copies of releases of information requesting or releasing student records. - I. Adult education program staff must participate in state-approved National Reporting System (NRS) training annually. - J. Adult education programs must designate a data administrator to ensure timely and accurate data entry into the student information system.
+Data

+- administrators must participate in state sponsored data administrator training annually. - K. Adult education programs must contact students to collect post-exit indicators as defined in the Workforce Innovation and Opportunities Act (WIOA) Section 116(2)(A) if students are unable to be data matched with partner agencies such as the Department of Workforce Services, the Utah System of Higher Education.